5 Best Alternatives to Audible (2023)

 Verdict – the best alternative to Audible?

-As you see, some great alternatives to Audible exist.
+As you see, some good alternatives to Audible exist.
 But what is the best Audible alternative?
 Well, that depends on what you value most in an audiobook service as they each have something unique to offer:

 Audiobooks.com has an extensive catalog, a unique book club offer, various book lists to help you find the perfect title, and a nice app.
 Plus, they have a generous trial that offers 3 free audiobooks to get you started.

 Chirp has cheap audiobook deals without the need to subscribe to an audiobook service.
-You can save an additional 30% on the already reduced prices with your first purchase by using our exclusive Chirp discount code: AUDIOBOOKADDICTS30
+You can save an additional 30% on the already reduced prices with your first purchase by using our exclusive code: AUDIOBOOKADDICTS30

 Libby lets you listen to audiobooks for free from the library.
 Note: you may have to wait for titles to become available to borrow, particularly if they are new releases and bestsellers.